 Latest parliamentary briefings

-Our briefings for debates and to provide parliamentarians with regular updates on our policy work.
+Our briefings provide information for debates and give Parliamentarians regular updates on our policy work.

 Welfare Reform and Work Bill 2015/16

 - Briefing for the House of Lords Second Reading 17 November 2015 [ 260 kb]

 - Briefing for the House of Commons Second Reading 20 July 2015 [ 270 kb]